mhc-metrics-lab/mhc-metrics-lab.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the METRICS Lab
-        content: Take a look at what we're working on...
+        content: We do Mixed Expertise Textual Research in Cultural Sociology.
         align: center
         background:
           image:
-            filename: coders.jpg
+            filename: katherine_presenting_med.jpg
             filters:
               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: We meet weekly ☕️
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'To share your knowledge with the group and pursue common research topics together.'
         align: left
         background:
           image:
-            filename: contact.jpg
+            filename: circle_discussion_med.jpg
             filters:
               brightness: 0.7
           position: center
           color: '#555'
-      - title: World-Class Semiconductor Lab
+      - title: What are we working on?
-        content: 'Just opened last month!'
+        content: Our main project uses computational and human reading of annual addresses made by presidents of six social science associations to analzye the evolution of social science concepts since 1900.
         align: right
         background:
           image:
-            filename: welcome.jpg
+            filename: katherine_screen_med.jpg
             filters:
               brightness: 0.5
           position: center
           color: '#333'
+      - title: Who are we speaking to?
+        content: In addition to scholarly presentations and publications, the lab works to share our insights about the process of research with a broader audience using multiple media channels.
+        align: center
+        background:
+          image:
+            filename: podcasting_med.jpg
+            filters:
+              brightness: 0.7
+          position: right
+          color: '#666'
         link:
           icon: graduation-cap
           icon_pack: fas